 - Improvement In Gastrointestinal Health – Studies have shown that with regular practice of yoga, the digestive system is activated, and indigestion, gas, and other stomach related diseases are eliminated.
 Overall, the gastrointestinal functions improve in both men and women.

 - Increased Immunity – Yoga and immunity go hand in hand.
 As yoga works towards healing and enhancing every cell in the body, your body automatically becomes more immune.

 - Higher Levels Of Pain Tolerance – Yoga not only works towards reducing chronic pain, but it also increases the level of pain tolerance.

 Anangsha Alammyan, a personal development blogger, talks about how yoga helped alleviate her back pain.
 She woke up one morning to a sore back and decided to try a random YouTube yoga video to ease it.
 She sums up her experience as follows: “I thought it would be hard, but it was incredibly fun.
 I didn’t sweat.
 I didn’t feel pressured.
 It was so soothing that when the instructor said the session was over, I had to check my watch to make sure the ten minutes were actually up.
 My back pain was gone.
 My whole body felt alive somehow.
 My mind was at peace, and I was ready to start the day with an excitement I hadn’t felt in weeks (i).”

 - Increased Metabolism – A balanced metabolism is necessary to achieve ideal weight.
 Yoga keeps the metabolism in check.

-- Renewed Energy – Yoga has this ability to rejuvenate you.
+- Renewed Energy – Yoga has the ability to rejuvenate you, which leaves you with heightened energy levels and improved breathing.
 Most Yogis feel energized after a session of yoga.

 - Improved Sexuality – Yoga increases your self-confidence and offers complete relaxation and more control.
 This gives your sexuality a much-needed boost.